Door Won't Open; In-door Actuator

 A number have reported a failure (or slowed action) of this actuator as the cars age - the symptom is a failure to open the door on the remote or the door switches, though using the external door handle the door works OK.

 It is possible to take the door panel off both doors and swap the actuator from the drivers side to the passenger side to check if it is faulty, however most will buy a new actuator and fit it.
-Note: in view of the time-limited lifespan of reliable operation (5 to 10 years) it is advised that you buy a new one rather than a second-hand one.
-These are easily available on ebay or Peugeot dealers for around £50 (2018)
+Note: in view of the time-limited lifespan of reliable operation (5 to 10 years) it is advised that you buy a new one rather than a second-hand one which may already be past its best.
+A few new ones are available on ebay but costs are escalating (2023) Also see my comment at the top of the page.

 The actuator is item 21 on the drawing; ebay for "Peugeot 1007 door actuator"; the Peugeot part number is 661536 - also for Peugeot 1007 door card clips as some are sure to break when removing the door card.